 We like to make oil from the plantain – you could make a tincture too, but oil has all the same properties, and doesn’t sting on a cut or wound – which my daughter greatly prefers!
 There are instructions at the end of the article for making an oil: it’s a great project to do with kids!

 Calendula is the herbal name for pot marigold.
 It’s not only good at keeping pests off your tomato plants, it has a whole host of medicinal actions!
 Calendula is commonly made up into an oil or salve, and is useful for just nearly anything that happens to your skin.
 Campfire burns, any kind of cut or abrasion – if it’s on your skin, Calendula can help.
-Not only that, but Calendula has disinfectant properties, and is great for moving lymph and stagnant blood – which makes it great for treating varicose veins you don’t want to show off while you’re walking around in shorts.
+Not only that, but Calendula has disinfectant properties, and is great for moving lymph and stagnant blood – which makes it great for soothing those varicose veins you don’t want to show off while you’re walking around in shorts.